Lawnchair Larry flight: Background

-Lawrence Richard "Larry" Walters had often dreamed of flying, but was unable to become a pilot in the United States Air Force because of his poor eyesight.
+Lawrence Richard "Larry" Walters was born in Los Angeles, and attended Hollywood High School.
+He had often dreamed of flying, but was unable to become a pilot in the United States Air Force because of his poor eyesight.
+He served as a cook in the Vietnam War, and eventually became a truck driver after he was discharged.
 He first thought of using weather balloons to fly at age 13, after seeing them hanging from the ceiling of a military surplus store.
-He had a career as a truck driver.

 In 1982, he decided to try his flying idea.
-His intention was to float over the Mojave Desert and then use a pellet gun to burst some of the balloons in order to land.
+He intended to float over the Mojave Desert and then use a pellet gun to burst some of the balloons in order to descend safely.

 Preparation and flight

-In mid-1982, Walters and his girlfriend at the time, Carol Van Deusen, purchased 45 8 ft weather balloons and obtained helium tanks from California Toy Time Balloons.
-They used a forged requisition from his employer, FilmFair Studios, saying the balloons were for a television commercial.
+In mid-1982, Walters and his girlfriend, Carol Van Deusen, purchased 45 8 ft weather balloons from a military surplus store.

-On July 2, 1982, Walters attached 43 of the balloons to his lawn chair, filled them with helium, put on a parachute, and strapped himself into the chair in the backyard of a home at 1633 West 7th Street in San Pedro.
-He took his pellet gun, a CB radio, sandwiches, beer, and a camera.
-When his friends cut the cord that tied his lawn chair to his Jeep, Walters's lawn chair rose rapidly to a height of about 16000 ft and was spotted from two commercial airliners.
-He slowly drifted over Long Beach and crossed the primary approach corridor of Long Beach Airport.
+On July 2, 1982, Walters attached 42 of the balloons (although he sometimes quoted 43 in interviews) to his lawn chair, filled them with helium, put on a parachute, and strapped himself into the chair in the backyard of a home at 1633 West 7th Street in San Pedro owned by Carol's mother.
+He took his pellet gun, a CB radio, sandwiches, 2 liters of Coca-Cola, a pack of beer, and a camera.
+When the cord that tied his lawn chair to his Jeep broke prematurely, before the end of a planned delay for notifying the authorities, Walters's lawn chair rose rapidly to a height of about 16000 ft and was spotted from two commercial airliners.

-He was in contact with REACT, a citizens band radio monitoring organization, who recorded their conversation:
+He was in contact with REACT, a citizens band radio monitoring organization, which recorded their conversation: